apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

     unable to find valid certification path to requested target".
 ClientConnectionId:a92f3817-e8e6-4311-bc21-7c66
     ```

-    In the create Catalog `jdbc_url` the JDBC connection string finally increase `encrypt=false`, such as `"jdbc_url" = "jdbc:sqlserver://127.0.0.1:1433;DataBaseName=doris_test;encrypt=false"`
+   You can add `encrypt=false` to the end of the JDBC connection string when creating the Catalog, such as `"jdbc_url" = "jdbc:sqlserver://127.0.0.1:1433;DataBaseName=doris_test;encrypt=false"`

-11. Error encountered when reading MySQL datetime type

-    ```
-    ERROR 1105 (HY000): errCode = 2, detailMessage = (10.16.10.6)[INTERNAL_ERROR]UdfRuntimeException: get next block failed:
-    CAUSED BY: SQLException: Zero date value prohibited CAUSED BY: DataReadException: Zero date value prohibited
-    ```

-    This happens because JDBC can't handle the datetime format 0000-00-00 00:00:00.
-    To address this, append zeroDateTimeBehavior=convertToNull to the jdbc_url when creating the Catalog, e.g., "jdbc_url" = "jdbc:mysql://127.0.0.1:3306/test?zeroDateTimeBehavior=convertToNull".
-    In this case, JDBC will convert 0000-00-00 00:00:00 to null, and then Doris will handle the DateTime column as a nullable type, allowing for successful reading.

-12. `Non supported character set (add orai18n.jar in your classpath): ZHS16GBK` exception occurs when reading Oracle
+9. `Non supported character set (add orai18n.jar in your classpath): ZHS16GBK` exception occurs when reading Oracle

-    Download [orai18n.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and put it in the lib directory of Doris FE and the `lib/java_extensions/` directory of BE (Doris versions before 2.0 need to be placed in the lib directory of BE).
+    Download [orai18n.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html) and put it in the lib directory of Doris FE and the lib/java_extensions directory of BE (versions before Doris 2.0 It needs to be placed in the lib directory of BE).

-    Starting from version 2.0.2, this file can be placed in BE's `custom_lib/` directory (if it does not exist, just create it manually) to prevent the file from being lost due to the replacement of the lib directory when upgrading the cluster.
+    Starting from version 2.0.2, this file can be placed in the `custom_lib/` directory of FE and BE (if it does not exist, just create it manually) to prevent the file from being lost when the lib directory is replaced when upgrading the cluster.

-13. `NoClassDefFoundError: net/jpountz/lz4/LZ4Factory` exception occurs when reading Clickhouse data via jdbc catalog.
+10. `NoClassDefFoundError: net/jpountz/lz4/LZ4Factory` error message appears when reading Clickhouse data through jdbc catalog

-    You can download the [lz4-1.3.0.jar](https://repo1.maven.org/maven2/net/jpountz/lz4/lz4/1.3.0/lz4-1.3.0.jar) package and put it into the DorisFE `lib` directory and the `lib/java_extensions` directory of BE (the version before Doris 2.0 should be put into the `lib` directory of BE).
+    You can download the [lz4-1.3.0.jar](https://repo1.maven.org/maven2/net/jpountz/lz4/lz4/1.3.0/lz4-1.3.0.jar) package first, and then put it in DorisFE lib directory and BE's `lib/lib/java_extensions` directory (versions before Doris 2.0 need to be placed in BE's lib directory).

+    Starting from version 2.0.2, this file can be placed in the `custom_lib/` directory of FE and BE (if it does not exist, just create it manually) to prevent the file from being lost due to the replacement of the lib directory when upgrading the cluster.